johndeighan/template/README.md

 - A Skeleton SvelteKit app
 - Git source code management
-- access to @jdeighan/base-utils, @jdeighan/svelte-utils
+- access to @jdeighan/base-utils, @jdeighan/coffee-utils, @jdeighan/svelte-utils
 - CoffeeScript enabled
 - vite and svelte config files converted to CoffeeScript
 - Markdown enabled
 - GitHub integration
 - A layout with a simple menu
+- A Preferences page

 - a basic store, using local storage
 - Easy deployment as a static app